-This method of comparing image regions attains some invariance to affine transformations, but not as much as other methods [5, 18].
-In our case, the region can be distorted by about a pixel and still successfully match (with zero penalty), while further distortion is penalized.
-Stronger distortion invariance is not necessary for our algorithm, because we limit the input images to have similar viewpoints.
+This method of comparing image regions attains some invariance to affine transformations, but not as much as other methods [Brown and Lowe 2003; Ferrari et al. 2001].
+Strong invariance is not necessary for our algorithm, because we limit the input images to have similar viewpoints.